- General Information

 All imported live baitfish and gamefish species and/or eggs destined for stocking of public waters must follow the Michigan Department of Natural Resources (DNR) fish health testing guidance.
 For more information, contact the DNR Fisheries Program Manager, Gary Whelan at 517-284-5840 or WhelanG@michigan.gov.
 Additional information can also be found on the DNR’s webpage on fish stocking.

 - Aquaculture must obtain a prior entry permit before importing aquaculture species into Michigan.
-Contact Tina Moreno at 517-284-5683, email@example.com at least 48 hours before importation to obtain a permit.
+Contact Tina Moreno at phone number 517-284-5683, fax number 517-241-1560, or email MDARD-Aquaculture@michigan.gov at least 48 hours before importation to obtain a permit.
 An invoice or shipping statement with the following information must be submitted to MDARD to obtain a prior entry permit:

 - Name, address and phone number of the selling facility, the receiving facility and the trucker transporting the fish.